/skills/fuz-stack/references/testing-patterns

 Test Helpers

-Cross-repo test assertions live in @fuzdev/fuz_util/testing.js.
-Only depends on vitest — safe for fuz_util's zero-runtime-deps constraint.
+Cross-repo test assertions live in @fuzdev/fuz_util/testing.ts.
+Depends only on vitest — safe for fuz_util's zero-runtime-deps constraint.

 For Result assertions, use assert.ok(result.ok) directly — assert narrows discriminated unions, so no wrapper is needed.